qubic/core/doc/contributing.md

 ### General guidelines

 - Make sure that all code in the branches `main` and `develop` always compiles without errors and warnings.
-  Change the code to fix warning, not the compiler options!
+  Change the code to fix warnings, not the compiler options!
   Also check that the "test" project runs without errors.

 - Review the diffs of your changes before committing (or at least before creating a PR of your branch) and undo unintended / irrelevant changes that blow up the diff and hamper reviewing and merging.